 Recently, I made a batch of Citrus Ginger Carrots and they were delish!
 I can't take credit for this recipe since I was inspired to make them by my friend Melanie from Pickle Me Too.
 She has such great recipes on her site, a couple of which have been featured on Delicious Obsessions this year:

 - Indian Spiced Cauliflower (probably my all-time favorite ferment)

 - Brine Pickled Brussels Sprouts (also delicious!)

-Carrots are an easy ferment for me, because I can get carrots year round and they are usually quick to make.
-It seems like all of my favorite vegetable ferments include goitrogenic veggies, which I am avoiding right now.
+Carrots are an easy ferment for me because I can get carrots year round and they are usually quick to make.
+It seems like all of my favorite vegetable ferments include goitrogenic veggies, which I am avoiding right now (2012).
 I really could live on sauerkraut, kimchi, and the Indian spiced cauliflower mentioned above.
 But, since I’m skipping those right now, I have to find other veggies to ferment.
 For some reason, that is hard for me, so I eat a lot of fermented carrots.

 Anyways.
 These carrots are tasty!
-They are crunchy, but have a nice slightly sweet orange ginger flavor.
+They are crunchy but have a nice slightly sweet orange ginger flavor.
 They were a welcome change from my regular Garlic Dill Carrots that I always make.
 I made a couple tweaks to the recipe, but for the most part, I followed Melanie’s original.
-Here’s the tweaks that I made:
+Here are the tweaks that I made:

-- I doubled the recipe and use a 2 liter anaerobic fermenting jar (affiliate link).
+- I doubled the recipe and use a 2-liter jar

 - I used 4 cinnamon sticks

 - I doubled the amount of ginger

 - I only used 3 tbsp. maple syrup for the 2-liter jar, rather than 6 tbsp.